 The cardinals in my yard very much favor the same platform feeders that these spring flocks like.
 They will usually back off to a nearby tree to try to wait them out rather than try a different type of feeder (with one exception I’ll get to.)

-Twenty-two feet off to one side, is a feeder all by itself, the Erva Mealworm Feeder.
-When I first tried to offer dried mealworms in their own feeder, a small Squirrel Buster Standard, I had them on the pole in the middle of the yard with the platform feeder and the Squirrel Buster Classic.
-Aggressive starlings were constantly disturbing access to the other feeders on the pole.
-So I moved the feeder off to one side where it hung from a tree limb under an Erva baffle.
+Mealworm Feeder in My Yard: When I first tried to offer dried mealworms in their own feeder (a small Squirrel Buster Standard), I put it on the pole in the middle of the yard with a platform feeder and a Squirrel Buster Classic feeder.
+Aggressive starlings going after the mealworms were constantly disturbing access to other feeders on the pole.
+So I moved the mealworm feeder twenty-two feet off to one side all by itself hung from a tree limb under an Erva baffle.
 That brought more peace to that cluster of feeders and was a good move.

-I also have six birdbaths, two in the front yard and four in the back.
-Many birds will coexist peacefully at birdbaths but having a variety lets them spread out and pick a non-busy one if they like.
+Birdbaths in My Yard: I have four birdbaths, two in the front yard and two in the back.
+Two are heated in the winter, one in the front and one in the back.
+The other two are kept filled during the winter but are unheated.
+(Some days their unheated plastic bowls are frozen and some days not.)
+Many birds will coexist peacefully at birdbaths, but having a variety lets them spread out and pick a non-busy one if they like.

 Do you see the pattern here?
-I have clustered my feeders by type of food and types of birds that usually use the feeders.
-Yes, various birds will check out any of the feeders and that is fine.
+I cluster my feeders by feeder/food type and by the types of birds that usually use the feeders.
+Yes, various birds will check out any feeder and that is fine.
 And sometimes, especially when the spring flocks descend on the feeders, the regulars have to back off from some of the feeders.
-But even then, there are some feeders (like the cage feeders, wired feeder and nyjer feeders) that the flocks leave alone so at least some of the regulars can still eat in peace even then.
+But even then, there are some feeders (like the cage feeders and nyjer feeders) that the flocks leave alone, so at least some of the regulars can still eat in peace even then.

 You may live in a different area than I do and get a different mix of birds at your feeder.
 You may have fewer feeders or a different mix of feeder types.
 You may have a larger or a smaller space to put feeders.
 So your arrangement of feeders is going to be different.
 Watch the birds at your feeders and how they interact.
 If you see one species of bird routinely pushing out another that you enjoy seeing at your feeders, think about whether you can rearrange your feeders to let the less dominant birds have more feeder time.